 - Spray the wire basket with cooking oil.

 - Gently place the sliced pieces of pork rind into the oiled basket.
 Ensure there is plenty of space between them.

 - Cook for 15 minutes, open the drawer and turn each piece.

-- Cook for a further 5 minutes, depending on the size of pieces being cooked.
-The pork crackle/pork rinds need to be light and crispy.
+- Cook for a further 5 minutes, depending on the size of the pieces being cooked.
+The pork crackle (pork rinds) needs to be light and crispy.